sav-che/TL-2/Authors/Sukachev, Vladimir Nikolaevich {std. Sukachev}.md

-> [!cite] BHL link: this entry starts at [page 85](https://www.biodiversitylibrary.org/item/103683#page/95/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 85](https://www.biodiversitylibrary.org/page/33212127) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Sukachev, Vladimir Nikolaevich (1880-1967), Russian botanist; associated with the St. Petersburg Forest Institute from 1898; from 1944 director of the Forest Institute of the Academy of Sciences U.S.S.R. at Moscow (later S.M.
-Kirov Forest Engineering Academy). (*Sukachev*).
+Kirov Forest Engineering Academy).
+**Abbreviated name**: *Sukachev*

 #### Herbarium and types